New Winter Storm Will Bring Change In Weather Pattern: Here's Long-Range Outlook

 Rain will mix with snow at times inland overnight, before turning to all rain before daybreak.
 Farthest north, where the mercury remains below the freezing mark, precipitation will be mainly snowfall.

-Related story - Snowfall Map: Here's How Accumulation Amounts In These NY Spots Compare To Normal Winters
+Related story - Snowfall Map: Here's How Accumulation Amounts In These Northeast Spots Compare To Normal Winters

 In most of the region, there will be periods of rain, which could be heavy at times, Friday morning into the early afternoon.